-With the implementation of the User Space (FM0) and the Boot Space (FM1) in Flash technology the T89C51CC02 allows the system engineer the development of applications with a very high level of flexibility.
+With the implementation of the User Space (FM0) and the Boot Space (FM1) in Flash technology the T89C5115 allows the system engineer the development of applications with a very high level of flexibility.
 This flexibility is based on the possibility to alter the customer program at any stages of a product's life:

 - Before mounting the chip on the PCB, FM0 flash can be programmed with the application code.
-FM1 is always preprogrammed by Atmel with a bootloader (chip can be ordered with CAN bootloader or UART bootloader).(1) - Once the chip is mounted on the PCB, it can be programmed by serial mode via the CAN bus or UART.
+FM1 is always preprogrammed by Atmel with a bootloader (UART bootloader).(1) - Once the chip is mounted on the PCB, it can be programmed by serial mode via the UART.